angegar/angegar.github.io/docs/Kubernetes/kubernetes-wordpress/README.md

 # ReplicaSet

-*Replicasets are used to maintain a number of avaible pods.*
+*Replicasets are used to maintain a number of available pods.*

 <img src="images/replicaset.png"/>